nvkiet/PusherChat/README.md

 PusherChat
 =============================

-Build chat app use Pusher.com.
+Build a chat app like viber by using Pusher.com.